100% Honest Weight Training, Nutrition, Sportswear & Wellbeing

 Are the Apple AirPods Pro Sweatproof?

 The first thing that comes to mind when thinking about headphones you wear in the gym is whether they can handle sweat.
-I’ve got wireless over ear headphones that I’ve literally had for years that aren’t advertised as gym or sports headphones BUT I’ve worn them in the gym and sweated in them without any problems at all, also worn them on rainy days and they’ve been fine.
+I’ve got wireless over-ear headphones that I’ve literally had for years that aren’t advertised as gym or sports headphones BUT I’ve worn them in the gym and sweated in them without any problems at all, also worn them on rainy days and they’ve been fine.

-These AirPods Max are not sweat resistant or waterproof in any way.
+“These AirPods Max are not sweat-resistant or waterproof in any way.”

 I’ve sweated quite a bit with these and they still function.
 I think you’d get away with it for a while, but I’m not sure they’ll maintain this ability for the long term.

-I think whether a headphone that isn’t labeled as sweatproof malfunctions due to moisture damage or not comes down to the build.
+I think whether a headphone that isn’t labelled as sweatproof malfunctions due to moisture damage or not comes down to the build.
 Some headphones have cushioning that is thick enough to absorb and not enable the user’s sweat to even reach the electronics, another factor that CAN play a part is how much the user sweats in his or her head too..

-The cushioning on the AirPods Max is designed to be breathable and comfortable for the user, but it isn’t designed to be moisture wicking or anything like that.
+The cushioning on the AirPods Max is designed to be breathable and comfortable for the user, but it isn’t designed to be moisture-wicking or anything like that.
 So they aren’t going to handle sweat very well.

 This may sound like a silly question, but many people ask it.
 And the answer is, no. I wore them in the sauna and after ten minutes the sound quality diminished.